turingschool/career-development-curriculum-site/module_four/job_search_mentorship_application.md

+---
+layout: page
-# Application for Job Search Mentorship Program
+title: Application for Job Search Mentorship Program
+---

 In order to apply for the Mod 4 Job Search Mentorship Program, submit a private gist containing information for Sections I & II [here](https://forms.gle/oeRiiGGg9naMeqPV6) by 4pm on Monday of Week 2.
 This application should take you about 30-60 mins total.

 ## Section I: Calendar
 To balance your job search with your Mod 4 workload, structuring your time well is key.
 Using a program like Google Calendar, build out a calendar for Week 3 to show how you will spend time outside of class on your job search.
 Your job search timeboxing should be as specific as you can make it.

 #### How To Do This:
 Build a sustainable routine:
   * What could a typical week look like for you?
   * When do you work best during the day?
   * What is a realistic way to spend your time?
 (Don't overcommit yourself; consider blocking out 1 hour a day or a few times a week)
   * What will you work on during that time?

 **What to Submit:**
 * Include a screenshot of your Week 3 calendar in your gist by following [these directions](https://gist.github.com/kannankumar/4c613cac6d9db896062a16e1cc57d3e5)
 * This screenshot should have all of your job search time broken down into specific tasks (i.e., find posting, write outreach email, write cover letter, etc.)

 ## Section II: Short Answer Responses
 Please respond to these questions:

 1. Why do you want mentoring in the job search?